daviddavis/blog.memorious.net/_posts/2014-08-04-interview-with-edward-gauvin.md

 a few more short stories toward the anthology.
-If you liked [Belgian Bernard Quiriny’s “Rara Avis” at *Weird Fiction Review*](http://weirdfictionreview.com/2013/04/rara-avis), I hope to get a few more of his stories done this month; the small press A Strange Object is considering a collection of his, and needs a few more stories to make a decision.
+If you liked [Belgian Bernard Quiriny’s “Rara Avis” at *Weird Fiction Review*](http://weirdfictionreview.com/2013/04/rara-avis), I hope to get a few more of his stories done this month; a small Austin-based press is considering a collection of his, and needs a few more stories to make a decision.
 And last month The Collagist published a story by Belgian Anne Richter (whom I’ve written about at [*WFR*](http://weirdfictionreview.com/2012/09/two-by-anne-richter/)), about aristocratic decline, incest, and animal metamorphosis: “The Great Pity of the Zintram Family.”
 Another story of Richter’s will be in the VanderMeer’s